 Even in sports, players’ careers are so volatile and vary in length or short that comparisons make little sense.

 Take, for example, the biggest single tournament win in Fortnite.
 In 2019 the 16-year-old “Bugha” (Kyle Giersdorf) won 3 million dollars.

 What does that say about him?
 Nothing at this point of his career.
 We don’t know yet if he will keep up the high level for years or if he will be a one-hit-wonder.

-Comparing players and genre in video games always ends in a disaster.
+Comparing players and genres in video games always ends in a disaster.
 The games, the genre, the conditions around them are too different.
 The rules and regulations in the pro gaming sector are also not standardized enough.

 Comparing a perfectly playing streamer with a pro gamer playing the same game does not lead to any result.
 The parameters of the players are not comparable.

 Shroud is undoubtedly one of the best players in the world.
 He is also definitely one of the best FPS players in the world.
 And again, in terms of PUBG, we can give him this nebulous title.

 But is he the very best player in the world?

 Maybe you want to know how long it takes to become a pro gamer?
 Then read on here.

 Or are you wondering how high the chances are to become a pro gamer?
 We provide you with an answer here.